 - What solution are you offering?

-Don’t resort to misleading descriptions because that will only serve to increase your bounce rate – and reflect poorly on you as a business in the long run.
+TIP: Don’t resort to misleading descriptions because that will only disappoint readers and reflect poorly on you as a business in the long run.

 Strategically incorporate keywords